-The management of the Organization has evaluated events subsequent to the statement of financial position date of June 30, 2020, through April 21, 2021, the date the financial statements were available to be issued.
-It has concluded that there are no effects that provide additional evidence about conditions that existed at the statement of financial position date that require recognition in the 2020 financial statements or related note disclosures in accordance with FASB ASC 855, Subsequent Events.
+The management of the Organization has evaluated events subsequent to the statement of financial position date of June 30, 2021, through June 29, 2022, the date the financial statements were available to be issued.
+Effective May 26, 2022, the five-year marketing services contract was terminated.
+It has concluded that there are no effects that provide additional evidence about conditions that existed at the statement of financial position date that require recognition in the 2021 financial statements or related note disclosures in accordance with FASB ASC 855, Subsequent Events.